How will I know when it's time to renew my license?

 Will I still be able to continue transacting business if my license expires and I haven't received the renewed license?

-If the renewal fee was received, and the continuing education hours were completed before the expiration date of the license, you may continue operating under the existing license for 60 days or until notified that the renewal application is deficient (Insurance Code Section §1720).
+If the renewal application and fee were submitted on or before the expiration date of the license, and the continuing education hours were completed on before the expiration date of the license, you may continue operating under the existing license for 60 days or until notified that the renewal application is deficient (Insurance Code Section §1720).

 What if my renewal is late?

-A renewal is late if it is postmarked after the expiration date, or if the continuing education hours are completed after the expiration date.
-A 50% penalty fee is required to late renew the license and all appointments, must be reestablished with the appropriate forms and fees.
-There is no grace period.
-You have one year from the expiration date to late renew the license; after which time you must file a new application, appointment (s), fees, pre-licensing certificates and pass the qualifying examination.
+You have one year from the expiration date to late renew the license by paying a 50 percent penalty; after which time you must file a new application, appointment (s), fees, pre-licensing certificates and pass the qualifying examination.

-If my renewal is "late" and I have completed the required continuing education hours, how long does it take to process the "late" renewal?
+If my renewal is "late" and I have completed the required continuing education hours, how do I "late" renew my license?

 General Licensing Information